-- Administrative remedies through HUD (contact the Minnesota HUD office contact information is at the end of this Booklet) - Complaining to city or county government representatives
+- Administrative remedies through HUD (contact the Minnesota HUD office) - Complaining to city or county government representatives

 If you do not know which option is the best in your situation, it is a good idea to contact Legal Services and get advice.
 There is a list of Legal Services offices in the back of this booklet.